tbelpaeme/HRI2022-EU-meet-up/index.md

 ## Accommodation

 Barcelona offers a wide range of accommodation, from cheap and cheerful hostels to upmarket hotels.
 We cannot make recommendations for hotels, but suggest to use the usual websites to find suitable hotels.
-The meet-up venue is very likely to be located in [the Poblenou neighbourhood](https://www.google.com/maps/place/El+Poblenou,+Barcelona).
+The meet-up venue is very likely to be located in [the Poblenou neighbourhood](https://www.google.com/maps/place/El+Poblenou,+Barcelona){:target="_blank" rel="noopener"}.

 ## Chat with others

 When you register you will receive an invitation to join the Slack channel.
-If you wish to get into touch with others who are interested in joining or with people who will participate, feel free to use [this Slack channel](https://slack-y6n5922.slack.com).
+If you wish to get into touch with others who are interested in joining or with people who will participate, feel free to use [this Slack channel](https://slack-y6n5922.slack.com){:target="_blank" rel="noopener"}.
 Note that you cannot use this channel unless you have been invited.

 ## Frequently Asked Questions